edrichhans/hermeneutic-candles/README.md

 - The input accepts the format `"%s-%s"`, but outputs `"%s%s"`.
 This is intentional for now for speed
     - The reason is because converting from `"%s-%s"` to `"%s%s"` is a destructive operation (no delimiter), and it is hard to convert the format back
     - Different exchanges accepts different formats, and also outputs different format
+- The server runs in `h2c` mode, which is `HTTP/2` without TLS.
+If we are planning to expose the server publicly or add browser support, we must change it to `h2`.
+- There are no implementations on reconnecting when the connection to the exchange terminates.
+The strategy is documented under TODO

 ## Maintainers